ConfSched/ConfSched/docs/admin.md

 <code>grunt uglify</code>

-This will run our build process that combines all css and js into a single css and js file.

 If you ever want to modify the Sass or Javascript, you can find these files in the <code>app/assets</code> folder.
-You'll need to rebuild the code after every change.
+You'll need to rebuild the code using the above commands after every change.
 To make this easier, you can take advantage of Grunt and run the following for autobuild:

 <code>grunt</code>